zsparal/api-documentation/source/reference/v1/methods-api/list-methods.rst

    * - | ``offset``
        | integer
-     - Optional – The number of objects to skip.
+     - Optional – The number of payment methods to skip.

    * - | ``count``
        | integer
-     - Optional – The number of objects to return (with a maximum of 250).
+     - Optional – The number of payment methods to return (with a maximum of 250).

 Mollie Connect/OAuth parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^